Last Updated on March 6, 2026

 - Partly or Partially Convertible Debentures (PCDs) – The issue of these types of debentures specifies how many debentures to be issued can be converted into equity shares either on a proportional basis or percentage, provided such conditions will have been made at the time of issue.

-- Redeemable debentures – Debentures which the company repays after a specified time period of lock-in are redeemable debentures.
+- Redeemable debentures – Debentures that the company repays after a specified time period of lock-in are redeemable debentures.

 - Irredeemable (or Perpetual) Debentures – which neither have a maturity date nor can be redeemed except at the discretion of the issuing company.